upstash/redis-examples/react-native-in-app-announcement/README.md

 # upstash-react-native-project

-A In-App Announcement Project with React Native and Upstash
+An In-App Announcement Project with React Native and Upstash